Name-ISS-for-the-lowest/mainproject/README.md

     Classes: helper classes such as email sender
     JsonModels: might remove later

-More:
+#Stuff:
-What we have so far for implementation, I messed up in some of my naming, I changed them but missed a few so you might see some random method that is not camel case, if you change it on your branch it might be a problem when trying to merge.
+I messed up in some of my naming, so you might see inconsistent camel casing.

-Everything is oficially switched everything over to fastApi from Flask, the backend comes with a requirements.txt file, before you install everything I recommend you create a python venv by cd-ing into backend and running.
+Everything is oficially switched over to fastApi from Flask, the backend comes with a requirements.txt file, before you install everything I recommend you create a python venv by cd-ing into backend and running.

     python -m venv venv